trilinos/Trilinos/packages/galeri/README.md

 The supported Tpetra_Map’s are instead [here](https://trilinos.github.io/docs/galeri/gl__gallery_maps.html).

-Galeri also contains a nice and simple finite element code, to be used for scalar and vector elliptic-type equations using Galerkin and SUPG discretization techniques, on both 2D and 3D unstructured grids, composed by triangles, quads, tetrahedra and hexahedra.

 Galeri’s technical documentation is maintained using Doxygen; click [here](https://trilinos.github.io/docs/galeri/index.html) to access the latest Doxygen documentation.